Improve Your Chess Tactics

 The course is also great for people who play already for a while but never really covered the basics of tactics in Chess.

-As a ChessMood PRO Member, you can access all their courses, so this is the easiest way to get even more great Chess content for as little as $49/month.
+As a ChessMood PRO Member, you can access all their courses, so this is the easiest way to get even more great Chess content for a monthly membership fee.

 You can head over to Chessmood and sign-up in a few minutes.
 In case you do, let me know what you think.
 I’m excited to hear your feedback!